Description

 Risk and Exploitability

 No EPSS score is available and the vulnerability is not listed in CISA KEV, so public exploitation data is currently unknown.
-The CVSS score is not provided, but given that the flaw is a kernel‑level undefined behaviour that can lead to a crash, the risk is moderate to high for affected systems.
+The CVSS score of 5.5 indicates moderate severity, reflecting a kernel‑level undefined behavior that can lead to a crash.
 The attack vector is inferred to be remote in that a malicious user can supply a crafted nftables rule, which is plausible for both local administrators and attackers with sufficient privileges to modify firewall rules.
 Because the bug is confined to the control plane and must be triggered during rule compilation, it is not a low‑effort remote code execution flaw, but a denial of service that can be triggered by poorly validated rules.

 Remediation